 Sports Nutrition in Practice: Adapting Your Care for Athletes

-Demand for sports nutrition has increased 42% between 2022 and 2024.
-What was a cutting-edge specialty is becoming an expected competency in any generalist practice.
+Sports nutrition is a growing specialty.
+What was once reserved for elite athletes is now an expected competency in many general practices.
 Whether you work with amateur athletes or performance competitors, adapting to their specific needs differentiates you — and retains a highly motivated clientele.

 1. Key nutritional needs by activity